tanishqj-19/SweatCycle/README.md

 Sweat Cycle is a web application that generates personalized fitness programs based on your individual needs and goals.
 It provides a great user experience and people can share their personalized fitness program with others using the auto generated link.

+### Learning:

+Throughout this project, I have acquired a comprehensive understanding of key web development concepts.
+I have developed proficiency in Next.js and Shadcn/ui, mastering the implementation of animated buttons for an enhanced user interface.
+Utilizing a robust web technology stack, I have gained insights into delivering an exceptional user experience.

+A noteworthy aspect of my learning journey involves becoming adept at using the Prisma ORM for website development, contributing to the efficiency and structure of the project.
+By seamlessly combining Next.js and Tailwind, I successfully mitigated application latency, ensuring a smoother and more responsive user experience.
+This optimization allows users to navigate the website effortlessly and encourages repeated usage.

+Moreover, I implemented a share feature within the application, enabling users to easily share their generated workouts with others.
+This addition not only enhances the social aspect of the platform but also promotes user engagement and interaction.
+Overall, the amalgamation of these skills and technologies has significantly contributed to the success and usability of the project.

 ### key Features:

 - **Simple and Beautiful UI:** Sweat Cycle has a clean and modern interface that is easy to use.